valory-xyz/open-autonomy/docs/simple_abci.md

 1. Ensure that your machine satisfies the [framework requirements](quick_start.md#requirements) and that you have followed the [setup instructions](quick_start.md#setup).
 As a result you should have a Pipenv workspace folder.

+2. Use the CLI to download the `valory/simple_abci` service.
+    ```bash
+    autonomy fetch valory/simple_abci:bafybeiek6dxv6u5en64f2x4irbkn7vka5grfy5eqk4vdrzuruqqz5brr4q --remote --service
+    cd hello_world
+    ```

-2. Inside the workspace folder, create a JSON file `keys.json` containing the addresses and keys of the four agents that are part of this demo.
+3. Inside the workspace folder, create a JSON file `keys.json` containing the addresses and keys of the four agents that are part of this demo.
 Below you have a sample `keys.json` file that you can use for testing.

     !!! warning "Important"